 - offer students a range of cultural experiences that will have a positive impact on their learning and allow them to develop open-mindedness, curiosity, critical judgment and aesthetic appreciation

-- promote concerted action among schools and cultural organizations, while taking regional realities into account
+- promote more joint action among schools and cultural organizations, while taking into account the diversity of regional realities

-Students are thus encouraged to play an active role, which will provide lasting benefits, such as learning how to work in a team and developing creativity, critical judgment and a sense of aesthetics.
-This will enable them to become adults who are attuned to their community and likely to participate in its cultural life.
+Students are therefore encouraged to play an active role in these activities in order to derive lasting benefits, such as learning how to work in a team and developing creativity, critical judgment and aesthetic appreciation.
+As adults, they will be more likely to participate in the cultural life of their communities.